Carla-medeiros/Carla-Medice/README.md

 <!-- Presentation -->
 <p>
-  Hi 👋, I'm Carla! programming student and passionate about technology from Brazil.
+  Hi 👋, I'm Carla! programming student and passionate about technology.

   - 🌱 I’m currently studying Systems analysis and development at UniRios.